alan-turing-institute/PDSampler.jl/README.md

 using PDMP
 ```

+Note that loading the package may take several seconds.
+This is not because of PDMP itself but rather its dependencies.
+We are looking into this issue.

 ## References

 * Alexandre Bouchard-Côté, Sebastian J. Vollmer and Arnaud Doucet, [*The Bouncy Particle Sampler: A Non-Reversible Rejection-Free Markov Chain Monte Carlo Method*](https://arxiv.org/abs/1510.02451), arXiv preprint, 2015.